 — Shams Charania (@ShamsCharania) November 15, 2020

-Schroder is a solid addition for the Lakers, who lacked backcourt depth last season, especially guards that can score as well as create shots for others.
+Schroder made a solid addition for the Lakers, who lacked backcourt depth in the previous season, especially guards that can score as well as create shots for others.

 The 27-year-old is entering the final year of a four-year, $70 million contract, so he will make a little more than the $15 million Green is making in 2020-21 before hitting free agency.

-Schroder is coming off a career-year with the Thunder, averaging 18.9 points, 3.6 rebounds and 4.0 assists while shooting 46.9 percent from the field and 38.5 percent from three-point range.
+Dennis Schroder’s stats with the Thunder were impressive, averaging 18.9 points, 3.6 rebounds, and 4.0 assists while shooting 46.9 percent from the field and 38.5 percent from three-point range.
 He was one of the three finalists for the NBA’s Sixth Man of the Year Award.

 Green was a huge part of the Lakers’ championship season, starting in every game they played.
 His shooting was inconsistent in the postseason though, which has led to his tenure with the team lasting just one year after signing a two-year, $30 million deal last offseason.